Stories in Transit II - Telling the Tale in Times of Conflict

 Oratorio Santa Chiara, Ballarò, Palermo

 The focus of these workshops was around making stories and poems through the act and experience of playing games.
 After a series of games, the final workshop led up to each participant creating their own word-game for the group to play together.
 To read the details of the games and exercises from this workshop, including instructions, please click here.

 To view some photographs from this workshop, please click here, the programme can be downloaded here.

-Valentina Castagna - Lecturer, translator, writer, currently Associate Research Fellow at the Birkbeck College (University of London), worked for several years as an independent interpreter and translator for the Law Courts of Palermo
+Valentina Castagna - lecturer, translator, writer, former Associate Research Fellow at the Birkbeck College (University of London), worked for several years as an independent interpreter and translator for the Law Courts of Palermo

-Selma Dabbagh - novelist and human rights and international criminal lawyer, British-Palestinian writer of fiction.
+Selma Dabbagh - writer and human rights and international criminal lawyer; author of the novel Out of It (2011)

-Steve Willey - poet and lecturer in Creative and Critical Writing at Birkbeck College, University of London, founder of Watadd, a research and creative writing network that explores the intersection of Western and Arabic poetic traditions to create new communities through poetry.
+Steve Willey - poet and lecturer in Creative and Critical Writing at Birkbeck College, University of London, co-founder of Watadd, a research and creative writing network that explores the intersection of Western and Arabic poetic traditions to create new communities through poetry

 Stevie Wishart - musician and composer, B.A.
 Hons Music (University of York), MLitt (Unviersity of Oxford), fruitful and passionate career in experimental as well as traditional music, focusing on the ability of music to bring people together